Atlassian Intelligence cost breakdown: Complete 2026 pricing guide

 That depends entirely on your situation.

-It's probably worth it if:
+It's likely worth it if:

 • You're already on Premium or Enterprise plans